anushkadhole/OBD-Data-Pipeline/README.md

 ## Power BI

-Use the exported Excel report to build visual dashboards in Power BI.
+Used the exported Excel report to build visual dashboards in Power BI.

 ## Author